 It was quite the ordeal trying to get the body back to Quebec City, with various mixups by different airlines.
 Some had muddled up where his destination needed to be, and another had no records of Michel at all.

 "He was the first of my wrestling brothers to die," says Bret Hart.
 "I was finding out that the wrestling business would always be about the things I learned along the way."

 "He was a very passionate guy.
-That’s the one word you can use to describe him best,” proclaims Rick Martel.
-He remembers when booking Hawaii in ’79 at the young age of 22, that a lot of what Michel had taught him was used successfully in the management of men much older than him.
+That’s the one word you can use to describe him best," asserts Rick Martel.
+He remembers when booking Hawaii in ’79 at the young age of 22 that a lot of what Michel had taught him was used successfully in the management of men much older than him.

-Frenchy Martin also regrets the fact that Michel was unable to grace us with his presence for more than the 10 years that he wrestled.
+Frenchy Martin also regrets that Michel was unable to grace us with his presence for more than the 10 years that he wrestled.

 On February 9th, 2014, Frenchy posted on his Facebook page a picture of himself with Michel enjoying drinks with the caption, "I would like to thank the staff at Ponce Hospital, they did their best on that tragic night."

-Frenchy Martin continued working regularly for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time North American champion in WWC, which was the main title before the Universal belt was unveiled.
+Frenchy Martin continued working for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time WWC North American Champion, which was the main title before the Universal belt unveiled.
 He battled Carlos Colon on numerous occasions.

 - BRUISER BRODY: A Detailed Look at his Murder and Influence on Professional Wrestling